tsedio/tsed/docs/tutorials/passport.md

 }
 ```
 > We use the hook service licecycle to autoloading some actions when the server start.
-See the [service lifecycle](/docs/services.md#lifecyle-hooks) for more informations.
+See the [service lifecycle](/docs/services.md#lifecyle-hooks) for more information.

 ### Passport controller

 We'll need to prepare some routes.
-To work it, the Passport need 3 routes:
+For this to work, Passport needs 3 routes:

 - `/login`, email and password will be sent in the body request,
 - `/signup`, email, password and optional information will be sent in the body request,
 - `/logout`.

-So create the `PassportCtrl` in the controllers directory and put this code:
+Create the `PassportCtrl` in the controllers directory and paste the following code:

 ```typescript
 "use strict";